-It’s not easy to capture a life like Alex Chilton’s in a biography, with it’s rare riches-to-rags trajectory; he topped the charts with his first recording – The Box Tops’ “The Letter”- at the young age of 16, followed by decades of unraveling that included amazing work with Big Star, and a messy solo career.
-Author Holly George-Warren’s handles the wide scope of Chilton’s life and music well, providing an Everest-sized amount of facts and first-person accounts from the people who were there.
-The author was, herself, one of those people, having spent some time with Chilton when he produced an EP for her band Clambake in the mid-’80s, although she wisely saves that bit of personal info for the Epilogue.
+It’s not easy to capture a life like Alex Chilton’s in a biography, with it’s rare riches-to-rags trajectory.
+Chilton topped the charts with his first recording – The Box Tops’ “The Letter”- at the young age of 16, followed by decades of unraveling that included amazing work with Big Star, and a messy solo career.
+Author Holly George-Warren’s handles the wide scope of Chilton’s life and music well, providing an Everest-sized mountain of facts and first-person accounts from the people who were there.
+The author was, herself, one of those people, having spent some time with Chilton when he produced an EP for her band Clambake in the mid-’80s, although she wisely saves that bit of personal info for the epilogue.
 The book really gets you wondering what life was like for Chilton, having had so much success at a young age, and then spending several decades swimming upstream against an ever-strengthening current.
-For me, A Man Called Destruction is a pretty sad story of a guy who was a brilliant writer and singer, but also clearly tortured by personal demons (there are multiple suicide attempts, domestic abuse, and other forms of self-destructive behavior), but it’s such a well-researched and well-written book (I couldn’t find any spelling or grammar errors – a rarity for a rock bio) that you’ll be feverishly turning the pages to see where Chilton’s journeys take him next.
+For me, A Man Called Destruction is a sad story of a guy who was a brilliant writer and singer, but also clearly tortured by personal demons (there are multiple suicide attempts, domestic abuse, and other forms of self-destructive behavior), but it’s so well-researched and well-written (I couldn’t find any spelling or grammar errors – a rarity for a rock bio) that you’ll be feverishly turning the pages to see where Chilton’s journeys take him next.
 Highly recommended.